QUEBEC TRAFFIC RULES 03

 - Eight questions about traffic signs and signals

 - Twelve questions on passenger car driving tactics and behavior

 You will need to study the following three learning aids to prepare for this test:

 - Publications du Quebec Driver’s Handbook is available in both French and English.

-- Driving a Passenger Vehicle, which is offered in both French and English from Publications du Quebec Road Access Binder, which is accessible in both French and English from driving schools authorized by Association québécoise des transports, as well as from the AQTr directly.
+- Driving a Passenger Vehicle, which is offered in French and English from Publications du Quebec Road Access Binder, is accessible in both French and English from driving schools authorized by Association québécoise des transports, as well as from the AQTr directly.

 - In the Check Your Road Safety Knowledge online quiz, you can also practice utilizing the “Illustrated situation scenarios” category of questions.
 A situation scenario is included in each question in this category.